OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 ## Proverbs 14:18

-The simple inherit folly, but the prudent are crowned with knowledge.
+The naive acquire foolishness, but those who are prudent are adorned with knowledge.

 ## Proverbs 14:19